twinfoundation/verifiable-storage/packages/verifiable-storage-models/docs/reference/interfaces/IVerifiableStorageGetResponse.md

 # Interface: IVerifiableStorageGetResponse

-Response to getting the Verifiable Storage.
+Response to getting the verifiable storage item.

 ## Properties